zipus/codex/codex-cli/examples/remote-session/README.md

 ## Usage

 1. Install dependencies (`pnpm install`) if you haven't already.
-2. Run `./run.sh` to start the server.
+2. Build the CLI: `pnpm run build`.
+3. Launch the server from any directory with `codexzipus`.
-3. Open `http://localhost:3000` in your browser.
+4. Open `http://localhost:3000` in your browser.

 To share the session publicly you can create a tunnel with a tool like [ngrok](https://ngrok.com/):